jasonvan/prexel/README.md

 **Source Code Generation**

 When expanding PREXEL, you have the option of generating source code for the diagram.
-You will see a dialog box at the bottom of the editor when expanding to pretty-printed version, which also you specifiy if you want source code generated or not.
+A dialog box will appear at the bottom of the editor when expanding to specify whether or not source code should be generated.

 ## Entry examples